-- 1. A buyer of space assets under a registered contract of sale acquires its interest free from an interest subsequently registered and from an unregistered interest, even if the buyer has actual knowledge of the unregistered interest. - 2.
-A buyer of space assets acquires its interests subject to an interest registered at the time of its acquisition. - 3.
-The provisions of Article 29(1)-(4) of the Convention shall determine the priority of the holders of interests in space assets and Article 29(6) shall not apply.
+- 1. A buyer of a space asset under a registered sale acquires its interest in that asset free from an interest subsequently registered and from an unregistered interest, even if the buyer has actual knowledge of the unregistered interest. - 2.
+A buyer of a space asset acquires its interest in that asset subject to an interest registered at the time of its acquisition.